Atashnezhad/Lung_Disease_Detection_Deeplearning/README.md

 * Different learning rate should be applied to see it will affect the output.

-# Final CNN 4 Class Classification Results
+# Results
+Deep Convolutional Network Network (CNN) Classification results for four classes is seen below.

 <p align="center">
   <img  width="2000" src="Assets/Colab/plot_4C_Normal.png" >